jedychen/Face-Recognition-UWP/README.md

-# Face-Recognition-ML
+# Face-Detection-UWP
- UWP/C# - Face Detection and Landmarks using Onnx Models
+ UWP/C# - Face Detection and Estimates using Onnx Models

 <!-- ABOUT THE PROJECT -->
 ## About The Project